dalmo1991/superflexPy/doc/demo.rst

 Assuming that SuperflexPy is already installed (see :ref:`installation_label` guide), the elements needed to build the model are imported from the SuperflexPy package.
-For this demo, this is done with the following lines
+In this demo, the import is done with the following lines

 .. literalinclude:: demo_code.py
    :language: python
    :lines: 8-14
    :linenos:

-Lines 1-2 import the two elements that we will use (a reservoir and a lag function), lines 3-4 import the numerical solver used to solve the reservoir equation, and lines 5-7 import the components of SuperflexPy needed to make the model spatially distributed.
+Lines 1-2 import two elements (a reservoir and a lag function), lines 3-4 import the numerical solver used to solve the reservoir equation, and lines 5-7 import the SuperflexPy components needed to implement spatially distributed model.

 A complete list of the elements already implemented in SuperflexPy, including their equations and import path, is available in page :ref:`elements_list`.
 If